« View All Posts

 How much is your minimum charge?

-Our minimum charge is between $1,600 and $2,000, depending on the project and type of foam insulation used.
-This is important to keep in mind if you only plan to insulate a small area.
+At RetroFoam of Michigan, our minimum charge is $2,000, depending on the project scope and the type of foam insulation used.
+This is important to consider if you're planning to insulate a small area.

-How do you know when a wall cavity is completely full of foam insulation?
+How do you ensure a wall cavity is completely filled with foam insulation?

-The foreman at the job will run the injection hose all the way to the top of the exterior wall cavity and then all the way to the bottom.
+The foreman carefully inserts the injection hose from the top to the bottom of the exterior wall cavity to ensure even coverage.

-If the foreman runs into any obstructions or blockages, another hole will be drilled either above or below it and more foam will be injected to ensure the cavity is completely filled.
+If any obstructions or blockages are encountered, an additional hole is drilled above or below the obstruction, allowing more foam to be injected and ensuring the cavity is completely filled.

-Is foam insulation free of toxins and harmful chemicals?
+Is foam insulation safe and free of harmful chemicals?

-The spray foam insulation we use is certified Gold Green and has low VOC.
-RetroFoam injection foam has no off-gassing and is completely non-toxic.
+The spray foam insulation we use is Gold Green certified and has low VOCs, ensuring minimal impact on indoor air quality.
+RetroFoam injection foam is completely non-toxic and produces no off-gassing, making it a safe and eco-friendly insulation choice.

-How does siding affect the process for using injectable foam insulation for existing homes?
+How does siding affect the installation of injection foam insulation?

-Wood siding is handled differently if the siding can be removed, it is handled similarly to aluminum or vinyl siding.
-If it can’t be removed, holes must be drilled through the wood siding, the foam is injected into the cavities, and the holes are filled with wood plugs.
+• Wood Siding -- If the siding can be removed, the process is similar to aluminum or vinyl siding.
+If removal isn't possible, holes are drilled directly into the wood siding, foam is injected, and the holes are sealed with wood plugs to maintain the home's appearance.

 READ MORE: Installing RetroFoam into Exterior Walls with Different Siding Types